top of page

 Practical lessons from working in a multicultural environment

 While I am not an expert on multiculturalism, my over 20 years of experience in a multinational corporation and interaction with diverse social groups have taught me a few important lessons.
 Successful cooperation and social interaction require patience, tolerance, a willingness to learn and understand, and the readiness to ask for help/advice from others.
 It also means allowing yourself to make mistakes and quickly learning from them.
 Paradoxically, in a business world, achieving the goal takes a backseat.
-This is because the more we focus on achieving it, the more resistance we will encounter.
+Because the more we focus on achieving it, the more resistance we will encounter.

 So, in multicultural business, HOW matters more than WHAT, WHO, and WHEN.